Bernard Lagat

-Bernard Kipchirchir Lagat (born December 12, 1974) is a Kenyan-born American former middle and long-distance runner.
+Bernard Kipchirchir Lagat (born December 12, 1974) is a Kenyan-American former middle and long-distance runner.

 Lagat was born in Kapsabet, Kenya.
 Prior to his change of domicile to the US, Lagat had an extensive competitive career representing his native country.

 With his personal best of 3:26.34, Lagat is the Kenyan record holder at 1500 m outdoors, and is the second fastest 1500 m runner of all time, behind Hicham El Guerrouj.
 After becoming an American citizen, he broke American records in several events, including the 1500 m, mile, 3000 m, and 5000 m.

 Lagat is a five-time Olympian, having competed in the 2000, 2004, 2008, 2012 and 2016 games, and is a thirteen-time medalist in World Championships and Olympics including five gold medals.
-At the age of 41, he finished 5th in the finals of the 5000 m at the Rio Olympics.
+At the age of 41, he finished 5th in the finals of the 5000 m at the Olympics in Rio de Janeiro.

 Lagat's long-term coach is James Li of the University of Arizona, with whom he has worked for over a decade.
 Today, Lagat is the head cross country coach and an assistant track and field coach at the University of Arizona.